andypotatohy/roast/README.md

 Place the enviornment into your lib/multiaxial folder under ROAST.
 ```

 ROAST will not be able to run on Mac computers that have a silicon chip (M1/M2/M3), only Intel will work.
 We tested on macOS Sonoma with Matlab 2022b, but we cannot guarantee it will work on other macOS versions.
+There is ongoing efforts to get Mac Silicon work though, see [this Issue](https://github.com/andypotatohy/roast/issues/43#issuecomment-5008349975).

 If you do not have Matlab, there is [a Docker version](https://hub.docker.com/r/amiklos/roast/).